Skip to main content

 Why is the distinction important?

 Knowing the difference between data processor and data controller is essential for companies that process personal data.
 This distinction is not only important to ensure compliance with data regulations such as GDPR, but also to define responsibilities and obligations between different parties in a data processing agreement.
+This blog aims to create clarity about the difference between data processor and data controller, so that you are aware of exactly what your role is in relation to data protection.

 What is a data controller?